Thank you for choosing to book. Here’s clear guidelines and what to expect now.

 What happens if you birth before 38 weeks?

-I will try my up most to be there regardless of when you birth but due to my own other commitments I might not be able to manage it.
+I will try my utmost to be there regardless of when you birth but due to my own other commitments I might not be able to manage it.
 Here’s how it works:

 - If I can be present at your birth, I will still charge the full fee

-- If I can’t be there, I will charge the 50% deposit for antenatal support and two-three postnatal visits and any extra support you might need – ie telephone support to help with breastfeeding or other
+- If I can’t be there, I will charge the 2/3 of the fee for antenatal support and two-three postnatal visits and any extra support you might need – if you’ve had a pre-term baby it is likely you will need extra support

 What happens if something happens to your baby?